dankearney/collatz/Finding_Cycles.md

 The Collatz conjecture is interesting for two reasons: first, that the traversal never winds up going up to infinity, it always goes down.
 That part is not super exciting, because the probabilistic explanation is that the division by 2 of even numbers is stronger than the increase of $3 * n + 1$ (and its subsequent halving, since that's always even) over the long run, so a decrease is inevitable.
 The more interesting problem is why there are no cycles -- that is, why you never get stuck in a loop, besides the trivial $4 => 2 => 1 => 4$.

-My approach focuses on an explanation for the lack of cycles.
+This approach focuses on an explanation for the lack of cycles.

 Given any $n_0$, we can write $n_1$ as $n_1 = \alpha_0 * n_0$, where $\alpha_0$ either equals $\frac{1}{2}$ (for even numbers) or $\frac{3 * n_0 + 1}{n_0}$ (for odd numbers).